Advocacy

 -

-Deepening collaboration with MBIE, who presented at the National Franchise Conference and continue to support member education on compliance and contract terms.
+Deepening collaboration with MBIE and other key government departments: the former presented at the National Franchise Conference and continues to support member education on compliance and contract terms.

 -